Sérgio Sasaki

 Sérgio Yoshio Sasaki Júnior (born March 31, 1992) is a Brazilian male artistic gymnast.
-He has collected a career tally of sixteen medals (six gold, eight silver, and two bronze) in a major international competition, spanning the Pan American Games, the Pan American Championships, and the South American Games.
-Sasaki also attended two editions of the Summer Olympic Games (2012 and 2016), as a member of the national team.
+He has collected a career tally of sixteen medals (six gold, eight silver, and two bronze) in major international competitions spanning the Pan American Games, the Pan American Championships, and the South American Games.
+Sasaki also attended two editions of the Summer Olympic Games (2012 and 2016), as a member of the national team, reaching the final of the men's all-round both times.

+He missed the 2015 World Championships due to a bicep injury.

+At the 2009 Pan American Junior Championships, he won the floor, vault, and parallel bars events and won bronze in the rings.